volcano-sh/kubegene-website/content/docs/about/roles.md

 ## Collaborator

-Individuals may be added as an outside collaborator (with READ access) to a repo in the Kubegene GitHub organization without becoming a member.
+Individuals may be added as an outside collaborator (with READ access) to a repo in the KubeGene GitHub organization without becoming a member.
 This allows them to be assigned issues and PRs until they become a member, but will not allow tests to be run against their PRs automatically nor allow them to interact with the PR bot.